 The Workout Structure

-We’re separating the workouts into three categories: Upper body, lower body and core.
+This month's plan is designed over a 30-day period — we're giving you today off to recover from last night's festivities.
+The workouts are separated into three categories: Upper body, lower body and core.
 The upper body exercises focus on the arms, chest and muscles of the upper back and shoulders.
 The lower body exercises focus on the legs and glutes.
 The core exercises focus on the muscles that run along the spine, the inner and outer thighs, hips and the abs.

 As a certified personal trainer, I recommend doing all of the exercises from these categories twice a week, along with two cardio sessions a week of your choice.
 You can combine them or split them up however you’d like depending on your schedule.
 The only rule is to avoid doing the upper body or lower body back to back two days in a row.
 Since these muscles are larger than your core muscles, they need at least one day off to rest and repair.